jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 > [!Laura] Laura
 > Wahhhhhhh what is it with princesses with (admittedly in this case somewhat vague) prophetic gifts befriending outlanders what feels like mere moments before their nations' fall?
 The outlanders always seem to promise some kind of salvation, but are they really just heralding its ruin...

+> [!jillian]
+> I'M SAYING. it all goes back to sal vindagnyr, every time.

 So, she asked.

-"What's the world like on the other side of the [[notes/reference/motifs/moon|moon]]?"
+"What's the world like on the other side of the moon?"

 The Prince had already told her about the Kingdom of Light hundreds of times before, but at that moment, the Prince realized that she was determined to find out for herself.